-Cause: For the special revenue funds and the government-wide statements, the County provides cash basis financial statements and prepares some of the modified accrual information necessary to adjust the cash basis financial statements to the modified accrual basis.
+Cause: For the special revenue funds, the County provides cash basis financial statements and prepares some of the modified accrual information necessary to adjust the cash basis financial statements to the modified accrual basis.
 However, the County staff do not have the time nor the technical expertise to ensure that all material adjustments have been made.

 For the Broadband Enterprise Fund, County management has a contract with a management company to oversee this fund.
 The management company tracks the financial information for the Broadband Enterprise Fund in a financial system separate from the County's general ledger.
 The County Auditor/Treasurer also tracks the financial information for the Broadband Enterprise Fund in its general ledger.
-The County Auditor/Treasurer does not reconcile the financial information in the County's general ledger to the management company's financial records for the Broadband Enterprise Fund, which led to additional accruals for grant receivables and loans payable.
-This lack of reconciliation also led to the elimination of non-revenue receipts and expenditures.
+The County Auditor/Treasurer does not reconcile the financial information in the County's general ledger to the management company's financial records for the Broadband Enterprise Fund.